devleague/starfox-travel-agency/README.md

 1. Once you're done with the Medium layout, repeat the step above with the Large layout.

 **Commit your code often**.
 Finished building a section of UI?
 COMMIT!

+## Stretch Goals
+- update your gulp tooling to use `autoprefixer` to handle cross-browser compatibility
+- update the "Hero" to be a carousel slider with at least 3 images